ccnmtl/3demos/README.md

 ```

 ### Svelte application
-To make changes in the svelte application in `media/src/`, you can
+To make changes in the svelte application in `media/src/`, first install the
-run the rollup build via npm like this:
+node dependencies with `npm install`.
+Then you can run the rollup build via
+npm like this:
 ```
 npm run dev
 ```